sleepjie/Valanar/Valanar Superdocument.md

 ## The Elder Gods
 Little is known about the Elder Gods.
 They are the supposed creators of the Titans, and the cosmos as a whole, though little to no evidence of their existence exists or has ever been found.

+The primary theory is that the Elder Gods were born out of the void's desire
 ## The Titans
 The Titans are the scions of balance and life, created by the Elder Gods to bear the flame of creation.
 These nine beings are believed to have once walked the planes in mortal form, before conceiving the High Pantheon and ultimately departing from the physical world for good.
 Their respective Pillars of Creation are the only evidence humanity has of their existence.
 ### Malkis